SEBASTIANSTENZEL/SEBASTIANSTENZEL.github.io/index.md

 # **Raspberry Assistant**
 # **Foreword**

 This blog is mainly about the introduction, configuration and function about Raspberry Pi for people who are interested in it.
 Frankly I am also just a beginner.
 So I am willing to write down my experiences about my project on Raspberry Pi for recording and sharing.
 I hope that with this blog we can learn together.
 Please do not hesitate to discuss or point out my errors.

-If you like it, please press the "Star" button to support me, thank you!
+I will update this blog from time to time.
+I If you like it, please press the "Star" button to support me, thank you!

 # **Something about project**